Future of Aalto ARTS

 lights in an empty studio

-We are in the midst of an ecological, technological, social and economic transformation that will fundamentally alter our way of life.
-The scale and complexity of this change is unlike anything humankind has experienced before.
-To adequately address the challenges linked to this transformation, we need collective and comprehensive new thinking as well as tangible solutions.
-Aalto University leads the way in this big transition by providing transdisciplinary knowledge and skills deeply integrated with design, art, business thinking, and technology.
-Solutions to the world’s pressing issues can be found by surpassing traditional boundaries, being bold and enabling renewal.
-At Aalto School of Arts, Design and Architecture we provide creative and collaborative approaches to problem-solving.
-We nurture the ability to perceive the world in new ways, to find hidden patterns, to make connections between seemingly unrelated phenomena, and to imagine the yet unimaginable.
-We thrive on variety, imagination and inspiration.
+Aalto University leads the way in this big transition by providing transdisciplinary knowledge and skills deeply integrated with design, art, business and technology.
+Solutions to the world’s pressing issues can only be implemented by surpassing traditional boundaries, being bold and enabling renewal.
+At Aalto School of Arts, Design and Architecture we teach, learn and research creative and collaborative approaches to problem-solving.

 three white mannequin torsos lined up beside eachother